stewdiostash/html-css-refactor/README.md

 - Added Role and Aria-label tags to Hero section (see [Contributions](#contributions))

 ## CSS Refactor
 - Selectors and properties consolidated
 - Code re-ordered to match semantic structure of HTML
 - Commented section headers added
-- Type styles defined in distinct declarations
+- Type styles defined in a discreet section

+## Contributions

+I followed guidance and formatting from [David MacDonald](http://www.davidmacd.com/blog/alternate-text-for-css-background-images.html) on the topic of applying Alt text for background images.

 ## License